laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Use the following shell script to download the current release and start a new guest system:
 [install.sh](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/install.sh).

-TODO: Use virtio for the harddisk?
+TODO: Use virtio for the hard disk?

 If you are new to virtualization, please look at the following commands and how they work: